apache/opennlp/dev/legal-corpus/README.md

 # Legal corpus acquisition

-Stage 0 of the legal vocabulary and vector index work (see `turboquant-legal-search-plan.md` at the workspace root): fetch open legal data, verify and record it, and normalize it into two small interchange files the later stages consume.
+These tools fetch open legal data, verify and record it, and normalize it into two small interchange files consumed by the embedding evaluation.
 Licensing details and acquisition-time findings are in `LICENSING.md`.

 Everything lands under `$LEGAL_CORPUS_HOME` (default `~/.cache/opennlp-legal-corpus`), never in the repository.